How to get to Albanian Riviera?

 Therefore, you must take the following steps to travel to the Albanian Riviera by bus:

 1. Fly to Tirana airport

 2. Take a taxi from Tirana airport to the Regional bus terminal at the Dogana roundabout

 3. Take the bus from Tirana to Vlore or Sarande

-The busses to the Albanian Riviera depart from the “Regional Bus Terminal – South Albania”.
-This bus terminal is next to the Dogana Roundabout, which is about 5 kilometres from the city centre of Tirana.
+The buses to the Albanian Riviera depart from the “Regional Bus Terminal – South Albania”.
+This bus terminal is next to the Dogana Roundabout, which is about 5 kilometres from the city center of Tirana.
 From the airport, take a taxi to the Dogana Roundabout which costs between 15 – 20 euros.
 The bus station is very large, and just next to the massive roundabout.